Pi-hils/CV/README.md

 _Global Client Success Associate_

 Main Responsibilities:
-- Client facing role involving solving issues and providing support to our clients to ensure they were up to date with changes within the company.
+- Client facing role within this Fintech company involved solving issues and providing support to our clients to ensure they were up to date with changes within the company.
 - Worked with several tools including trello, salesforce lightning, zendesk, Jira, confluence to ensure completed quality work.
 - Gathered and analysed data for clients and proposed ways to enable them to grow in revenue.
 - Created appointments regularly with managers and colleagues to collect feedback.